mmlacak/crochess/docs/source/libcc/paths.rst

 It is possible to have subsequent nodes use :c:member:`CcPathLink.fork` link, if all their path segments end with divergence.

-Forking paths are used after divergence; and also to host multiple, independent paths from a starting position.
+Forking paths are used after divergence; and also to facilitate multiple, independent paths from a starting position.

 .. _lbl-libcc-paths-segmenttree-complete: